alibaba/arthas/site/src/site/sphinx/en/dashboard.md

 dashboard
 =========

-This is the realtime dashboard for the system; press `Ctrl+C` to exit.
+> This is the real time statistics dashboard for the current system, press `Ctrl+C` to exit.

-When running in *Ali-tomcat*, the dashboard will present the realtime statistics of the tomcat including [QPS](https://en.wikipedia.org/wiki/Queries_per_second), RT, error counts, thread profile and the like.
+When running in Apache Tomcat Alibaba edition, the dashboard will also present the real time statistics of the tomcat,  including [QPS](https://en.wikipedia.org/wiki/Queries_per_second), RT, error counts, and thread pool, etc.

-### A Demo
+### Usage

 ```
 $ dashboard